Self-Regulation with Accreditation

 ABOUT AACSB

 AACSB is world’s oldest business accreditation organization set up in 1916.
-AACSB provides quality assurance, business education intelligence and professional development services to over 1,850 member organizations and 1026 accredited business schools across 60 countries and territories accounting for about six per cent of the Global Business Schools.
+AACSB provides quality assurance, business education intelligence and professional development services to over AACSB now has 1,066 accredited institutions and 1850 member organizations in 70 countries and territories accounting for about six per cent of the Global Business Schools.
 AACSB's accreditation processes are ISO 9001:2015 certified.

 AACSB's Mission & Vision